 Anyway, to put it succinctly: Stars exist, Concepts of God exist. 🙂

 There is no need to change the definition of theology.
-The discipline and faculty of theology and its researchers have the right to define themselves, even at Harvard University. 😉
+The discipline and faculty of theology and its researchers have the right to define themselves within the required criteria of the academic world, even at Harvard University. 😉

 A REPLY TO MAARTEN BOUDRY’S REPLY